 There are some views of Edinburgh that are photographed time and time again.
 They are the views that every tourist has probably seen when they visit Edinburgh, the views you find in postcards and calendars.
 However, there are other spots that are perhaps more hidden or less visited…and maybe not even known about by the majority of people living in Edinburgh, never mind the tourists!
 Hopefully some of these at least will be new to you!

-This particular tunnel is believed to be Scotland’s earliest tunnel on a public railway and at at little over half a kilometre long you would think it would be hard to miss!
+This particular tunnel is believed to be Scotland’s earliest tunnel on a public railway and at a bit over half a kilometre long you would think it would be hard to miss!
 However, I have heard Edinburgh residents surprised when discovering its existence or completely unaware of the tunnel beneath them.

 Circus Lane (pictured) is one of those spots that seems a bit out of place to some extent.
 A cobbled street, ivy on the old stone buildings…and right in the heart of the city!
 Pretty odd when you think about it!
-Still, it’s places like this that make Edinburgh such a great city to live in, so much history and always something new to be discovered!
+Still, it’s places like this that make Edinburgh such a great city to live in, with so much history and always something new to be discovered!

 Dean Village and the Water of Leith

 Maybe not necessarily very hidden as such but I’m still surprised how even locals don’t know about Dean Village.
-Dean Village and the Water of Leith make a fabulous walk, all the way from the Shore at Leith up to Balerno and fell worth it if the weather is nice!
+Dean Village and the Water of Leith make a fabulous walk, all the way from the Shore at Leith up to Balerno and well worth it if the weather is nice!
 Surprisingly quiet considering how close it is to the hustle and bustle of the city centre!

-Best Toilet View in Edinburgh?
+Best Toilet View ?

-Now this next one is somewhere that I would say that at least 50% of all the people that live in Edinburgh will probably never see.
+Now, this next one is somewhere that I would say that at least 50% of all the people that live in Edinburgh will probably never see.
 This is because it’s taken from the men’s bathroom on the 5th floor of House of Fraser at Edinburgh’s West End…the end cubicle to be specific!
 It’s a shame in a way because it’s a nice view and short of braving the men’s toilets women will never see this view except for in pictures!
 I always feel a bit odd taking photos in settings like this too but still worth it for the picture!

 Edit: I’ve been informed that the end cubicle in the women’s toilet has a similarly nice view!
 Now you have no excuse!